mklimmasch/sitecore-languagefallback/README.md

 ## How it works

-We simply replace the default StandardValuesProvider with our own implementation that uses item.OriginalLanguage instead of item.Language.
-We also have to use our own implementation of the StandardValuesCache, because otherwise the cache key is still using item.Langugae
+We simply replace the default *StandardValuesProvider* with our own implementation that uses *item.OriginalLanguage* instead of *item.Language*.
+We also have to use our own implementation of the *StandardValuesCache*, because otherwise the cache key is still using *item.Language*.

 This behaviour is based on the following assumptions:
 * Item Level fallback should never lead to mixed-language content